ludwiggr/Rental-Zero-Knowledge-Proofs/README.md

 - 🔍 Comprehensive test coverage
 - 🚀 CI/CD pipeline with GitHub Actions

 This project implements a Zero Knowledge Proof (ZKP) system for rental verification, allowing users to prove their eligibility for rental properties without revealing sensitive personal information.
-The system consists of three main circuits that verify different aspects of rental eligibility:
+The system consists of two main circuits that verify different aspects of rental eligibility:

 1. **Income Proof Circuit**: Verifies that a user's income meets or exceeds a minimum threshold without revealing the actual income amount.
-2. **Rental History Circuit**: Proves that a user has a sufficient number of on-time rental payments without disclosing the complete payment history.
-3. **Credit Score Circuit**: Demonstrates that a user's credit score meets the minimum requirement without revealing the actual score.
+2. **Credit Score Circuit**: Demonstrates that a user's credit score meets the minimum requirement without revealing the actual score.

 ## Design Best Practices